 1. Baking (400°F / 200°C):

-- 1-inch thick fillet: 12-15 minutes
+- 1-inch thick fillet: Bake for 12-15 minutes.

-- Thicker fillet: 15-20 minutes
+- Thicker fillet: Bake for 15-20 minutes.

 2. Pan-Frying (Medium-High Heat):